Here is our list of the best virtual Halloween party ideas, games and activities.

 Virtual Halloween party ideas

 Your team can put the web in WebEx this year by hosting a hair-raising virtual Halloween party for the office.
-From horror movie marathons to virtual haunted house tours to War of the Wizards, here are some fun ideas for your online Halloween party.
+From horror movie marathons to virtual haunted house tours, here are some fun ideas for your online Halloween party.

 1. Fully Hosted Virtual Halloween Party 👻

 We created a Virtual Halloween Party event that remote teams LOVE.
 The event is 90 minutes and includes Halloween themed games and activities like haunted trivia and trick-or-treat icebreakers.
 The experience is designed from the ground up for maximum engagement, even for introverts.

 We built this event with team building in mind, which means we focus on connecting your people and creating genuine friendships; it’s not only fun, it’s impactful.
 Our host is trained to maximize engagement and make sure your people feel comfortable and confident participating.